 The school culture and ethos encourage desired behaviours and attitude through positive feedback, good relationships, and a stimulating curriculum rather than through the enforcement of sanctions.

 Sanctions should be applied when rewards have failed, or where it is necessary in the circumstances to show appropriate disapproval.
-All behavioural incidents are recorded on the school Well-Being app on ISAMs by the members of staff involved.
-If these are deemed to be of a more serious nature, they are referred to the Senior Management Team (SMT) who will investigate and issue sanctions.
-Both the Head of School and the Principal are members of the SMT, and this provides additional oversight to any decisions.
+All behavioural incidents are recorded on the school ISAMs system by the members of staff involved.
+If these are deemed to be of a more serious nature, they are referred to the SLT who will investigate and issue sanctions.
+The Head is a member of the SLT, and this provides additional oversight to any decisions.